trucki-eu/Trucki2Shelly-Gateway/README.md

 press browse to select the new firmware file in *.bin.gz format.
 As the format of the settings might change it will be necessary to do a factory reset (see below) after the update.
 If you get the Error: "Not enough space" you uploaded a .bin file.
 Try to compress the file with GZIP and upload it as *.bin.gz.

-***Wifi IP, Gateway, Subnet:***
+***Wifi IP, Gateway, Subnet, DNS:***

-If you want to use a static IP enter the IP, your Gateway and Subnet and press Save&Reboot.
-If you want to use DHCP leave all three fields blank.
+If you want to use a static IP enter the IP, your Gateway, Subnet, DNS and press Save&Reboot.
+Use Gateway IP for DNS if you don't know what DNS is for.
+If you want to use DHCP leave all four fields blank.

+***NTP, Timezone, NTP Time:***

+(Default NTP Server) pool.ntp.org .

+(Default posix timezone for Germany) CET-1CEST,M3.5.0/02,M10.5.0/03

+You can find other timezones at: https://github.com/nayarsystems/posix_tz_db/blob/master/zones.json

+The NTP Time is used for the night settings in the inverter menu.

 ***devicename:***